NicoleAbuhakmeh/blog/_posts/2017-06-09-Traveling-in-Iceland.md

 So, what about the food?
 Yes, we had the fermented shark and the shot of Black Death as tourists are told to do.
 We had the hotdog, not great.
 With being in the Artic, I knew I had to find good fish and chips while I was there, but I also wanted to try the Icelandic versions of some American favorites.
 While we were out exploring the countryside we didn’t come across too choices.
 We came across an “American” Burger joint the first day while about an hour outside of Reykjavik.
 The burger was slightly strange with a slight taste of onions without any onions actually being on the burger.
 They served it with french fries and ketchup.
 Something else I forgot since it had been so long since I was in Europe, was how much paprika is in their version of ketchup.
 It was an off-putting eating experience, but I was determined to not let this ruin my growing love for Iceland.
 The pizza I had later in the week more than made up for how they interpret American food.

 {% picture /img/Iceland_Pizza.JPG --alt Pizza %}
-American Pepperoni Pizza but i'm pretty sure it was not really pepperoni, still tasty. </i>
+<i> American Pepperoni Pizza.
+I'm pretty sure it was not really pepperoni, but it was still tasty. </i>

 {% picture /img/Iceland_fish_and_chips.JPG --alt Fish and Chips %}